SinceWhenBro/Williams_Tyler_AROrganizatifffon_Capstone/README.md

 ## Installation Instructions

 ## Usage Instructions
+ * Register
+ * Login
+ * Click managers link to view alll managers
+ * Click artists to view all artists
+  * Add an artist, or update one OR delete one

 ## Future Features
  * I would like to limit the view of managers and artists dependent on their assigned role through security
 ## Testing